uglyfruitcake/thomascampbell.me.uk/content/axelrod.md

 original iterated prisoner's dilemma tournaments in python.
 The repository can be viewed [here](https://github.com/Axelrod-Python/Axelrod).

-You can read more about Axelrod's original tournaments [here](http://axelrod.readthedocs.org/en/latest/background.html).
+You can read about Axelrod's original tournaments and learn more about the prisoner's dilemma [here](http://axelrod.readthedocs.org/en/latest/background.html).

 I recently started contributing to this project and have found it very